CharlesFauman/elixir-practice/README.md

 ### Useful commands
 `elixir --version` | For testing the installation worked `elixir SCRIPT.exs` | Run an elixir script
-`iex` | interactive shell
+`elixirc __.ex` | build an elixir file.
+Not .exs vs .ex is convention, but doesn't do anything `iex` | interactive shell
 `mix` | provides tasks for creating, compiling, testing your application, managing its dependencies and much more `livebook server --home $(pwd)/notebooks --data-path $(pwd)/notebooks` | starts local livebook at this directory